Atomic battery: Radioisotopes used

+Applications

 Pacemakers

 Medtronic and Alcatel developed a plutonium-powered pacemaker, the Numec NU-5, powered by a 2.5 Ci slug of plutonium 238, first implanted in a human patient in 1970.
 The 139 Numec NU-5 nuclear pacemakers implanted in the 1970s are expected to never need replacing, an advantage over non-nuclear pacemakers, which require surgical replacement of their batteries every 5 to 10 years.
 The plutonium "batteries" are expected to produce enough power to drive the circuit for longer than the 88-year halflife of the plutonium-238.
-The last of these units was implanted in 1988, as lithium-powered pacemakers, which had an expected lifespan of 10 or more years without the disadvantages of radiation concerns and regulatory hurdles, made these units obsolete.
+The last of these units was implanted in 1988, as lithium-powered pacemakers, which had an expected lifespan of 10 or more years without the disadvantages of radiation concerns and regulatory hurdles, became available.

 Betavoltaic batteries are also being considered as long-lasting power sources for lead-free pacemakers.